airbnb/swift/swift.md

 Note that brevity is not a primary goal.
 Code should be made more concise only if other good code qualities (such as readability, simplicity, and clarity) remain equal or are improved.

+The guidelines in the [Swift API Design Guidelines](https://swift.org/documentation/api-design-guidelines/) are highly recommended in addition to this document.

 ## Environment Setup

 The default Xcode settings are fine, the only necessary changes are: